maxthraxx/WFGY/benchmarks/benchmark-vs-gpt5/README.md

 ---

-## What Happens When GPT‑5 Arrives?
+## What Happens When GPT-5 Arrives?

-We will:

-- Run the **same 80 questions**, same format, no tricks
-- Post raw GPT‑5 results within hours of public release
+We have already run the same 80 questions on GPT-5 (raw).
+Next steps:

+- Run **GPT-5 + WFGY** with identical settings
-- Publish a full comparison update on this page
+- Publish the comparison update (ETA < 24 h)
-- Release a **Zenodo-snapshotted benchmark** with DOI, to permanently record all result states

-If GPT‑5 performs better — we welcome it.
-If it doesn’t — we’ll explain why.
+- Snapshot the new results to Zenodo with DOI

 ---